Celebrations turn to nightmare as car crashes through school tea party killing girl

 He added that teachers and pupils who were being temporarily looked after by the golf club were “absolutely traumatised”.

-Located at the corner of Wimbledon Common, the school for four to 11-year-old girls, which charges £5,565 per term, has a "well-known" and "well-respected" reputation.
+Located at the corner of Wimbledon Common, the school for girls aged four to 11, which charges £5,565 per term, is “well-known” and “well-respected” in the area.

 One elderly gentleman said the incident was “heartbreaking” and that the school had always been full of “lovely” pupils who could be heard playing during term times.

-Wimbledon Conservative MP, Stephen Hammond, whose daughter previously attended the school, told The Independent: "It was very clear, very quickly, that it was a major incident and the local police declared it just that.
+Stephen Hammond, the Conservative MP for Wimbledon, whose daughter previously attended the school, told The Independent: “It was very clear, very quickly, that it was a major incident and the local police declared it just that.

 “I think you will have seen from the sheer scale of the response from the paramedics, air ambulance, fire brigade and the police, what an important and serious incident this is.